Mahikapandey1304/ecommerce-chat-helper/README.md

 git clone https://github.com/kubowania/ecommerce-chat-helper
 ```

-2. Install the required dependencies:
+2. Go into the `server` directory and install the required dependencies:

 ```bash
 npm install